sdiehl/wiwinwlh/tutorial.md

 Constants are specific elements of the set, that generalise values like 0 and 1 which have specific laws in relation to the operations defined over the set.
 Several of the common algebraic laws are defined in the table below:

+Certain properties show up so frequently we typically refer to their properties by an algebraic term.
+These terms are drawn from an equivalent abstract algebra concept.

 ```{=latex}
 \noindent\rule{\textwidth}{1pt}